... aka: Alien II

 ... aka: Alien: The Return

-In the snarky, Kevin Williamson-penned slasher sequel Scream 2 (1997) there's a scene where know-it-all film students discuss sequels.
+In the film-reference-filled, Kevin Williamson-penned slasher sequel Scream 2 (1997) there's a scene where know-it-all film students discuss sequels.
 When one student opines that all sequels are inferior to the original, another chimes in that that's not always the case and cites Aliens as an exception to this rule.
 The remark goes unchallenged by both the professor and the other students, almost as if it's so obviously true that it would be foolish to even argue.
 I, however, will argue it.
 Aliens is not a better film than ALIEN.
-There, I said it.
-And I mean it.
-I have and always will find directly comparing these films to be completely unfair and somewhat foolish.
+I have always, and will always, find directly comparing these two films to be not only unfair but also somewhat foolish.
 While it's not quite apples and oranges, preference of one over the other is just as likely to be dictated by one's expectations going in as it does the actual quality of either film.
+While I can understand a younger audience weened on superhero movies gravitating more toward this one as it's faster-paced, more thrilling and more action-oriented, the original's atmosphere and measured shocks may actually be more appealing to most classic horror fans.

 Despite obvious similarities (the same lead character, the same alien(s), similar production design, etc.), the two films set out to accomplish entirely different things.
 Futuristic trappings / setting aside, Ridley Scott's film is pretty much a straight-up horror flick.
 It is dark, moody, tense, unpredictable, extremely atmospheric and designed primarily to shock and scare.
 While Aliens also works some of the same avenues, enough so that is can be considered a horror, sci-fi and action blend, its chief goal is clearly to excite audiences; to thrill them.
 Extremely bleak and gloomy, Alien doesn't make you feel "good" when you watch it and it wasn't intended to.
 Aliens, however, was designed to get audiences cheering.
 It's a loud, fast, rousing, action-and-special-effects-packed popcorn flick with a more personable heroine and better-defined supporting characters (even if most fall into the "gross stereotype" category).
 So to put an end to the debate once and for all, I'll simply put it this way: Alien is a better horror film.
 Aliens is a better action film.